 A "Wash Sale" is trading activity in which shares of a security are sold at a loss and a substantially identical security is purchased within a 61-day window that extends from 30 days before the date of the sale to 30 days after the date of the sale.
 The portion of the loss associated with the wash sale is then deferred and cannot be immediately recognized.

 A definition of Wash Sales and some examples are available in IRS Publication 550 Investment Income and Expenses (Including Capital Gains and Losses).

-Page 74 (Glossary): Wash sale: A sale of stock or securities at a loss within 30 days before or after you buy or acquire in a fully taxable trade, or acquire a contract or option to buy substantially identical stock or securities.
+On page 71 (Glossary): Wash sale: A sale of stock or securities at a loss within 30 days before or after you buy or acquire in a fully taxable trade, or acquire a contract or option to buy, substantially identical stock or securities.

 You cannot deduct losses from sales or trades of stock or securities in a wash sale unless the loss was incurred in the ordinary course of your business as a dealer in stock or securities.

 A wash sale occurs when you sell or trade stock or securities at a loss and within 30 days before or after the sale you:

 If you sell stock and your spouse or a corporation you control buys substantially identical stock, you also have a wash sale.